deepmodeling/fpop/README.md

-# FP_OPs
+# fpop
-This repository is dedicated to writing reusable OPs(operators) related to first principles computations.
+"fp" stands for first principle calculation and "op" stands for operators.
+This repository is dedicated to writing reusable ops(operators) related to first principle calculations.